If you’ve ever seen photos of Korea covered in a mysterious, hazy cloud, that’s likely fine dust (“mise meonji” in Korean).

 Should You Worry?

-If you’re sensitive like me, I take Claritin before I go out, bring a mask with me, and grab my portable air purifier for overnight trips.
+I personally always bring a mask with me and even pack my portable air purifier for overnight trips.

 The good news is that the air quality fluctuates, so you’ll get plenty of clear, blue-sky days too.